quietlychris/meadow/README.md

 Additional benchmarking information can be found using `cargo run --release --example benchmark`.

+## Stability
+As mentioned above, this library should be considered *experimental*.
+While the goal is eventually to make this available at a level of maturity, stability, and reliability of other middlewares, `meadow` is not there yet.
+This library is being used as a dependency for robotics research, with interprocess communication focused on dozens of nodes on `localhost` or a few over a WLAN connection.
+While `meadow` can work for other use-cases, it has not been extensively tested in those areas.
+If you are using this library in other areas and come across issues or unexpected behavior, well-formatted bug reports or pull requests addressing those problems are welcomed.

 ## Additional Resources
 The following projects are built with Meadow:
 - [Tutlesim](https://github.com/quietlychris/turtlesim): Simple 2D autonomy simulator